Maiiiyasser/Melanoma-Diagnosis-Using-Lesion-Segmentation/README.md

 # Melanoma-Diagnosis-Using-Lesion-Segmentation
-Melanoma Diagnosis Using Lesion Segmentation through Unet Model
+Melanoma Diagnosis Using Lesion Segmentation on ISIC 2017 challenge through a Unet Model.